-The smooth paved surface of the Londonderry Rail Trail offers a pleasant, tranquil 3.3-mile adventure for trail users in south-central New Hampshire.
+The smooth paved surface of the Londonderry Rail Trail offers a pleasant, tranquil 4.5-mile adventure for trail users in south-central New Hampshire.
 Its route follows a corridor once used by the Manchester and Lawrence Railroad, which started operations in the mid-1800s as a way to connect Manchester with Boston.
 The railroad ceased operations in the 1980s, and the creation of the rail-trail began in earnest in 2012.

 As part of the future 125-mile Granite State Rail Trail, which one day will stretch from Massachusetts to the Vermont border, the Londonderry Rail Trail will eventually span 6 miles and serve as a connection between the developing South Manchester Rail Trail to the north and the Derry Rail Trail to the south.

 A good place to begin your journey is at the trailhead on Sanborn Road.
 A small parking lot sits adjacent to Sanborn Road just east of the trail, and additional parking is available across the street at the North Londonderry Elementary School (when school is not in session).

 The trail begins by traveling east through quiet, wooded neighborhoods, with the first mile south from the trailhead forming a straight shot on an elevated embankment—a remnant of the original railroad corridor infrastructure—but with a few dips down across neighborhood streets.
 The trail’s surface is well maintained, and signage is good for the entire length of the trail.

 The trail opens up as it passes the North Londonderry Park & Ride, the second key parking area for the route, before passing under I-93 and veering south toward the center of town.
 Immediately following the underpass, you’ll pass some tranquil ponds and wetlands located on the east side of the trail.